birchill/good-bundle/README.md

 # Good bundle action

+**NOTE: Please don't use this.
+It needs major rework since the whole integration with GitHub actions is wrong.**

 ## What is this?

 A GitHub action that collects bundle size statistics and stores them in an S3